 No ordinance, except an emergency ordinance, shall take effect before 10 days after adoption.
 If, within these 10 days, 500 registered electors of the City file with the Clerk a notice in writing of their intention to circulate a petition for referring the ordinance to the electors for their adoption or rejection, then the ordinance does not become effective until 20 days after its adoption.
 If, within these 20 days, petitions containing the number of signatures required by this Charter are not filed in accordance with such written notice, the ordinance shall become effective upon the expiration of the 20-day period.
-If, within the 20 days, however, petitions protesting the ordinance signed by registered electors of the City equal in number to at least 10% of the electors voting at the preceding City presidential election are presented to the Council, the ordinance is suspended from taking effect.
+If, within the 20 days, however, petitions protesting the ordinance signed by registered electors of the City equal in number to at least 10% of the registered electors of the City voting at the preceding City pPresidential election are presented to the Council, the ordinance is suspended from taking effect.
 The Council shall immediately reconsider the ordinance.
-If the ordinance is not entirely repealed, the Council shall submit it to an electoral vote at the next scheduled election in the City.
-Commented [DLH28]: Assistant Attorney General is not sure what emergency might be referred to or defined by state law?
+If the ordinance is not entirely repealed, the Council shall submit it to an electoral vote at the next scheduled election in the City, and the ordinance shall not take effect unless approved by a majority of the registered electors voting thereon.
+These referendum provisions do not apply to: